kammitama5/kammitama5.github.io/_posts/2023-01-10-Tuesday-January-10th.md

 ## Readings
 - Truemper K., “A Decomposition Theory for Matroids.
 VII.
 Analysis of Minimal Violation Matrices” (1992) (complete)
-- Singleton, A.W.
+- Ingleton, A.W.
 (1977), “Transversal Matroids and Related Structures”